KratosMultiphysics/Kratos/applications/HDF5Application/README.md

     - [Multiple mesh temporal output process](#multiple-mesh-temporal-output-process)
     - [Single mesh xdmf output process for Paraview](#single-mesh-xdmf-output-process-for-paraview)
     - [User defined I/O process](#user-defined-io-process)

-# HDF5Application

-The *HDF5Application* enables the serialization of a model part with or without MPI using the [HDF5 library](https://support.hdfgroup.org/HDF5/).
-The model part is stored in and HDF5 file, which can be used for:

-* Viewing a model part with [HDFVIEW](https://support.hdfgroup.org/products/java/hdfview/)
-* Scientific visualization with tools supporting [XDMF](http://www.xdmf.org/index.php/Main_Page).
-Tools, which are known to work, include [ParaView 5.4](https://www.paraview.org/) and [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/).
-* Checkpointing (under development).
-* Re-partitioning (not supported yet).

 ## Installing HDF5 (minimum version 1.8)
 The HDF5 C libraries are used with the *HDF5Application*.
 If Kratos is configured with MPI then the parallel HDF5 library must be installed.
 Otherwise, the serial HDF5 library is used.